Here are 6 strategies worth considering, no matter your goal.

 Here are 6 of my favorite strategies for lowering investment taxes.

-1. Consider tax‑efficient funds
+1. Consider tax-efficient investments

+ETFs may offer an additional tax advantage.
+The way their transactions settle allows them to avoid triggering some capital gains.
 Because ETFs offer the best of both worlds—low costs and tax efficiency—I often use them as a foundation for some clients' portfolios.

-3. Divide assets among accounts
+3. Divide assets among accounts with asset location

 Picking tax‑efficient investments is one method to maximize after-tax returns, but you also want to choose the right types of accounts to hold your investments.